aleshaleksey/fansys23/06-abilities.md

 **Description**: Sacrifice precision for power when making melee attacks.
 (Swing like a helicopter).

 **Action**: When making an attack with a melee weapon that is governed by STR, take a penalty up to your [Nat] to your attack roll and take the same number as a bonus to your damage if you hit.

-If the weapon is a two-handed ["heavy weapon"](11-weapons-armour.md#weapon-properties), the bonus to damage is doubled.
+**Special**: If the weapon is a two-handed ["heavy weapon"](11-weapons-armour.md#weapon-properties), the bonus to damage is doubled.

+**Prerequisite**: STR, +15.

 ___
 #### Greater Manoeuvre I-V